-I got started in audiobook narration because I love books and thought it would be a fun, flexible way to earn additional income.
+I got started in audiobook narration because I love books and thought it would be an enjoyable way to earn additional income.

-I started out with a basic computer and an inexpensive microphone that I bought on Ebay.
+I started out with a basic computer and an inexpensive microphone that I bought on Amazon.

-Once I started to see the opportunities that existed in the audiobook industry and had decided that this was something that I wanted to pursue longterm, I leveled up and invested in a Rode Nt-1A microphone which makes my audio sound amazing.
+Once I started to see the opportunities that existed in the audiobook industry and had decided that this was something that I wanted to pursue longterm, I invested in a Rode Nt-1A microphone which makes my audio sound really crisp and clear.

 Audiobooks are now the fastest growing form of media in the world.
 Last year more audiobooks were downloaded than ebooks.
 Authors are racing to get their books into Audible as fast as they can to take advantage of the growing market.

 Right now there are more than 2500 titles on ACX alone that are looking for a narrator ASAP!

-If you would like to learn how to start profiting from audiobooks and submit your first audition for a paid audiobook project within just five days, then you should join us for the next round of our 5-Day Audiobook Audition Challenge!
+If you would like to learn how to start recording audiobooks from home for ACX then you should join us for the next round of our 5-Day Audiobook Audition Challenge!

 During the challenge you’ll learn how to set up a narrator profile, create short audio samples to show off your vocal skills, find books that are the best fit for your voice, learn how the audition process works, and the steps you’ll need to take to get listed on Audible.